kirbaintkirb/worldbuilding-obsidian/src/RELIGIONS/Sanatorism.md

 *"The history of Sanatorism is entrenched with politics, so much so that it dragged and other religions into  the same being"*

 Sanatorism is a [[Kingdom of Papoli|Papolian]] originated doctrine, pertaining eternity through taking care of yourself.
-Sanatorism originated from before the [[Paroxysm]], being a derivative of proto-Monotheism.
+Sanatorism originated from before the [[Stentorian Ruin]], being a derivative of proto-Monotheism.

 ## Theological Origin